umarbaevB/umarbaevB.github.io/content/posts/cybersecurity/hackthebox/machines/linux/bagel/index.md

 ![](./images/23.png)

-- I will check other writeups to paint the whole picture of the `deserialization` part since I solved it blindly,
+- I will check other writeups to paint the whole picture of the `deserialization` part since I solved it blindly
   - So please check other writeups